-The Company has adopted all of the new or amended accounting standards and interpretations issued by the External Reporting Board (XRB) that are mandatory for the current reporting year.
+The Company has adopted all of the new or amended accounting standards and interpretations issued by the External Reporting Board (XRB) that are mandatory for the current reporting year, which has had no material impact.

 Any new or amended accounting standards or interpretations that are not yet mandatory have not been early adopted.